Super League: Bradford Bulls 0-50 St Helens

 St Helens remain second, but the win cut Leeds' advantage to one point.

-It was the second successive week that Saints ran up a big score against a Super League struggler, after also grabbing nine tries in last week's comprehensive win over London Broncos.
+It was the second successive week that Saints ran up a big score against a Super League struggler, after also grabbing nine tries in last week's

 Those victories came after managing director Steve Ferres apologised for their "embarrassing" 84-6 defeat by Wigan Warriors, the biggest of several thrashings the Bulls have received this term.